Multi-Purpose Logistics Module

-A Multi-Purpose Logistics Module (MPLM) is a large pressurized container that was used on Space Shuttle missions to transfer cargo to and from the International Space Station (ISS).
-Two MPLMs made a dozen trips in the Shuttle cargo bay and initially berthed to the Unity and later the Harmony module on the ISS.
-Once attached, supplies were offloaded, and finished experiments and waste were reloaded.
+The Multi-Purpose Logistics Module (MPLM) was a large pressurized container that was used on Space Shuttle missions to transfer cargo to and from the International Space Station (ISS).
+Two MPLMs made a dozen trips in the Shuttle cargo bay, initially berthed to the Unity and later the Harmony module on the ISS.
+Once docked, supplies were offloaded, and finished experiments and waste were reloaded.
 The MPLM was then transferred back into the Shuttle’s cargo bay for return to Earth.
 Three modules were built by Alenia Aeronautica for the Italian Space Agency (ASI).
 They were named Leonardo, Raffaello, and Donatello.

 The Leonardo module was modified in 2010 to turn it into the Permanent Multipurpose Module (PMM) and was permanently attached to the ISS during the STS-133 mission in March 2011.
 In July 2011, the Raffaello module was the primary payload on the final Space Shuttle mission.
 It returned with the Shuttle and was stored at the Kennedy Space Center.
 The Donatello module never launched.
 MPLMs were flown on 12 of the 37 Space Shuttle missions to the ISS.

 The basic design of the MPLM was later used as the basis for two cargo spacecraft, the European Automated Transfer Vehicle and the American Cygnus.

 History

 The modules were provided to NASA under contract by the Italian Space Agency (ASI).
-Three MPLMs were built and delivered to NASA and have names chosen by the ASI to denote some of the great talents in Italian history: Leonardo da Vinci, Raffaello and Donatello.
+Three MPLMs were built and delivered to NASA and were named the ASI to honor some of the great talents in Italian history: Leonardo da Vinci, Raffaello and Donatello.
 Although built by ASI, the modules are owned by NASA.
 In exchange for building the MPLMs, ASI receives access to U.S. research time on the ISS.

 The MPLMs have a heritage that goes back to Spacelab.
 In addition, ESA's Columbus module, the Harmony and Tranquility ISS modules and the ATV and Cygnus resupply craft all trace their origins to the MPLMs.
 The MPLM concept was originally created for Space Station Freedom.
 Initially, they were to be built by Boeing, but in 1992, the Italians announced that they would build a "Mini-Pressurized Logistics Module", able to carry 4500 kg of cargo.
 After the 1993 redesign of Freedom, the length was doubled and it was renamed the "Multi-Purpose Logistics Module".
 Each empty MPLM is approximately 21 ft long, 15 ft in diameter, weighs 4400 kg, and can deliver up to nine metric tons of cargo to the ISS.

 Donatello was a more capable module than its two siblings, as it was designed to carry payloads that required continuous power from construction through to installation on the ISS.
 However, Donatello was never used and some of its parts were cannibalized to convert Leonardo into the PMM.

-With the end of the Space Shuttle program in 2011, the Raffaello and Leonardo modules were flown a combined total of 12 times.
+By the end of the Space Shuttle program in 2011, the Raffaello and Leonardo modules were flown a combined total of 12 times.